 Relationships Between Persistent Objects in Code and UI

-When you design a business model, you may need to specify relationships between business objects.
-This topic describes how to set these relationships between persistent objects in an XPO application and demonstrates how XAF UI displays these relationships.
+When designing a business model, it can be necessary to set specific relationships between business objects.
+This topic describes how to set these relationships between persistent objects in an XPO application and demonstrates how these relationships will be organized in a UI.

 Tip